c-cordi/TRIDENT/README.md

 ---

-## 📜 License
+## License

-This project is distributed under the MIT License.
+This project is distributed under the GPL License.